Hardness and Approximation of Minimum Convex Partition: NP-hardness of MCP and MCT

 We denote by $f^{-1}$ the function that maps a set $S \in \Sigma$ to $\{L \in \Lambda \mid f(L)=S\}$.
 By Lemmas~\ref{lemma:bigAreaNotCross} and~\ref{lemma:notSameLineColumn}, if for some $S$ there are $m$ squares in $f^{-1}(S)\geq 2$ such that no pair of squares are on a line nor on a column, then there exists at least $m-1$ convex sets $S_i$ such that for each $S_i$, $f^{-1}(S_i)=\emptyset$.
 Moreover, such a $S_i$ cannot appear when considering another element of $\Sigma$: If Lemma~\ref{lemma:notSameLineColumn} when applied to $S$ gives the existence of the $\{S_i\}$, and when applied to $S'\neq S$ gives the existence of the $\{S'_j\}$, then all these convex sets are distinct.
 We denote by $M$ the number of such sets, taken over all sets $S\in \Sigma$ with $f^{-1}(S)\geq 2$.

 We are going to partition $P$ into at most $|\Sigma| -M$ rectilinear polygons (not necessarily convex).
 We denote by $T$ the partition.
 For each set $S \in \Sigma$ such that $|f^{-1}(S)|= 1$, we add in $T$ the square in $f^{-1}(S)$.
 For each $S \in \Sigma$ such that $|f^{-1}(S)|\geq 1$, we add in $T$ the rectilinear polygon consisting of the union of the squares in $f^{-1}(S)$.
 We know thanks to Lemma~\ref{lemma:bigAreaNotCross} that the boundary of this rectilinear polygon does not cross any line segment in $\Phi$.
 Following what was argued above, there are at most $|\Sigma| -M$ sets in~$T$.
 We now construct a new convex tiling $\Sigma'$, that we claim to be minimum.
 We replace each set in $T$ that is not convex by rectangles.
-From the construction of wires and junctions, there exists a partition of the sets in $T$ into rectangles that will add $N$ new sets.
-Looking at the construction of $T$ and then $\Sigma'$, we can observe that the convex tiling $\Sigma$ was minimum if and only if there were no set $S$ such that its interior intersects $\Phi$. \end{proof}
+From the construction of wires and junctions, there exists a partition of the sets in $T$ into rectangles that will add $M$ new sets.
+Looking at the construction of $T$ and then $\Sigma'$, we can observe that the convex tiling $\Sigma$ was minimum if and only if the interior of all sets $S$ does not intersect $\Phi$. \end{proof}